SmilesChan/wentaochen/content/news/Sakura2022/index.md

 ---
-title: Online Sakura Science 2022
+title: Japan-Asia Youth Exchange Program in Science
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Online Sakura Science 2022

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

-# Link this post with a project
+# Organization
-# projects: []
+Organization: Kyushu Institute of Technology

 # Date published
 date: '2020-12-13T00:00:00Z'